 The German Corporate Governance Code (GCGC) is intended to enhance the trust in the management of listed companies and disclose the rules of corporate governance.
 Both the Executive Management Board and the Supervisory Board of Heidelberg Pharma AG expressly endorse the Code and have implemented it with exceptions.

-The Executive Management Board and the Supervisory Board declare that Heidelberg Pharma AG has been in conformity with all recommendations (provisions containing terms such as “shall”) of the Government Commission on the German Corporate Governance Code (GCGC) as published by the Federal Ministry of Justice in the official section of the Federal Gazette from 28 January 2022, the date of its most recent declaration of conformity, to 30 January 2023, the date of adopting the resolution regarding the declaration of conformity (Code as amended on 16 December 2019), in each case with the exception of the below-mentioned deviations.
+The Executive Management Board and the Supervisory Board declare that Heidelberg Pharma AG has been in conformity with all recommendations (provisions containing terms such as “shall”) of the Government Commission on the German Corporate Governance Code (GCGC) as published by the Federal Ministry of Justice in the official section of the Federal Gazette from 30 January 2023, the date of its most recent declaration of conformity, to 1 February 2024, the date of adopting the resolution regarding the declaration of conformity (Code as amended on 28 April 2022), and that the Company is and will be in conformity with said recommendations from 1 February 2024 (Code as amended on 28 April 2022), in each case with the exception of the below-mentioned deviations.

 “Heidelberg Pharma” will be used as a synonym for the Group hereinafter.
 Each entity’s full corporate name is stated whenever facts specific to Heidelberg Pharma AG as the parent company or Heidelberg Pharma Research GmbH as the subsidiary are reported.